Caffeine & Performance: Benefits, Dosing & Timing for Athletes

 Understanding Tolerance

 With regular use, your body adapts to caffeine by producing more adenosine receptors.
-This reduces caffeine's stimulant effects, requiring higher doses for the same effect.
-However, research shows the performance benefits remain even when stimulant effects diminish.
+This reduces caffeine's stimulant effects, requiring higher doses for the same subjective kick.
+Some performance benefits may remain even as the stimulant effect becomes less noticeable, but individual responses vary.

 Withdrawal Symptoms